 During December 2017, the Company revised and renewed the scandium product offtake agreement with Alcereco.
 The revised agreement extends the deadline for initial production and shipments from the Nyngan Scandium Project from December 1, 2017, to as late as December 1, 2020.
-The defined sale product was changed to an aluminum scandium 2% master alloy from scandium oxide in the prior agreement.
-The revised sales agreement covers approximately the same scandium oxide volume as the prior agreement, representing 55% of Nyngan's initial twelve month forecast production, and approximately 20% of nameplate capacity, as established by the definitive Feasibility Study.
 The revised offtake agreement does not provide for a mandatory annual minimum purchase volume of scandium oxide by Alcereco, and there is no requirement for payment in lieu of purchase.
+The Parties remain free to agree to further extensions on this offtake agreement, but it is unlikely that the Nyngan Scandium Project will be in production and able to deliver product within the next 24 months.